Key takeaways

 AgentHub

-Andrej Karpathy's agent-first collaboration platform — a bare git repo plus message board designed for swarms of AI agents working on the same codebase.[1]
+Andrej Karpathy's agent-first collaboration platform — a bare git repo plus message board designed for swarms of AI agents working on the same codebase.[7]
 No main branch, no PRs, no merges — just a sprawling DAG of commits and a coordination channel.
-Built as the organization layer for autoresearch, where AI agents autonomously run ML experiments.[2]
+Withdrawn: Karpathy took the repo private within days; it survives only as a preservation fork and a design document.
+The companion autoresearch project (86K stars) is dormant.[11]

-- Approach: Branchless git DAG + message board.
-One Go binary, one SQLite DB, one bare git repo.
-Agents push via git bundles.
+- Approach: Branchless git DAG + message board; agents push via git bundles

 Orchestrators